josue-rodriguez/bayeslincom/README.md

 confidence interval at a particular level.
 The difference with the ROPE is that the null value is only rejected if there is no overlap between the credible interval and the ROPE.
-Conversely, the null value is only accepted if the entire credible interval is inside the ROPE\>
+Conversely, the null value is only accepted if the entire credible interval is inside the ROPE.

 In the following example, a model is fit using [**rstanarm**](https://github.com/stan-dev/rstanarm).
-The difference between the coefficients for `mom_iq` an `mom_age` is tested against a null value of zero with a ROPE corresponding to \[-1, 1\]
+The difference between the coefficients for `mom_iq` an `mom_age` is tested against a null value of zero with a ROPE corresponding to \[-1, 1\].

 ``` r
 library(rstanarm)